php-amqplib/RabbitMqBundle/README.md

 It takes only one argument which is the name of the producer as you configured it in your `config.yml` file.

+## How To Contribute ##

+To contribute just open a Pull Request with your new code taking into account that if you add new features or modify existing ones you have to document in this README what they do.
+If you break BC then you have to document it as well.
+Also you have to update the CHANGELOG.
+So:

+- Document New Features.
+- Update CHANGELOG.
+- Document BC breaking changes.

 ## License ##

 See: resources/meta/LICENSE.md